This post is also available in: Spanish

 The impetuous Peter blurts out what they are all secretly thinking.
 “The Messiah!”

 Just as we are getting ready to break into applause, Jesus throws us a curve ball.
-“He strictly forbade them to tell this to anyone.”
+Luke writes, “He strictly forbade them to tell this to anyone.”

-First we need to remind ourselves what the term “messiah,” (“Christ” in Greek).
+First we need to remind ourselves what the term “messiah,” (Christ in Greek) means.
 For the people of the Old Testament including Jews of the first century, “messiah” simply meant the “anointed one,” namely, the anointed king of Judah.
 The model king of Judah was, of course, David (the Bathsheba incident notwithstanding).
 What did David do for his people?
 He was a mighty warrior who drove Israel’s enemies out of the Promised Land and made the Jews an independent, proud, and prosperous people.

 The last “messiah” to sit on his ancestor’s throne did not manage to do so well.
 Far from conquering Israel’s enemies, he was led into exile in Babylon with the few leaders that the Babylonians had not slaughtered.
 For 500 years there was no “messiah,” no reigning king of Judah.
 During this time the prophets spoke of a new David to come who would liberate Israel from its enemies.
 Victory parades, vengeance on the hated Romans, prosperity, jobs, maybe even a new empire, as under Solomon–that’s how people inevitably interpreted such prophecies.
 When the mother of Zebedee’s sons asked if the boys could sit at Jesus’ right and left hand, this is how she was thinking.

 True, Jesus was the Messiah.
 But the enemy he had come to deal with was much more formidable than the Romans.
 It would have been easier to drive the Romans out of Palestine that to drive sin out of the human heart.
 Tiberius Caesar was a tin-horn dictator compared to the Prince of this world.